Skip to main content

 sudo fail2ban-client status sshd

-Use code KB20 at checkout to get 20% off your first month of hosting!
+Ready to get a new server?
+Use code KB20 at checkout for 20% off your first month!

 Last Updated: January 2026 | Security Note: Always use SSH keys for maximum protection.